DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 Using ``dirac-login my_group --use-diracas --token``:

 .. image:: /_static/Systems/FS/OAuth2/diracasTokenFlow.png
-   :alt: DIRAC CLI login DIRAC AS flow and obtaining an access token.
+   :alt: DIRAC CLI login DIRAC AS flow and obtaining an access token (source https://raw.githubusercontent.com/TaykYoku/DIRACIMGS/main/component_schema_flows.drawio)

 User do not need to have a locally installed certificate if logging in through DIRAC AS.